-Thousands of tourists go to Saint Kitts and Nevis to, relax, hike, ride horses and go diving and snorkelling.
+Thousands of tourists go to Saint Kitts and Nevis each year to relax, hike, ride horses and go diving and snorkelling.
 There are lots of old ruins, stone churches and quaint villages.
-You will also get to explore its lush mountains, stunning landscapes and divine beaches.
+You will also get to explore their lush mountains, stunning landscapes and divine beaches.

-Saint Kitts is home to plenty of incredible golf courses, and has its very own modern stadium, Warner Park, which gets packed out on big sporting occasions such as the West Indies cricketers when they play there.
-Sure, the nation has its own team, called the St Kitts and Nevis Patriots, who play in the Caribbean Premier League.
+Saint Kitts is home to plenty of incredible golf courses, and has their very own modern stadium, Warner Park, which gets packed out on big sporting occasions, such as the West Indies cricketers when they play there.
+The nation has their own team, called the St Kitts and Nevis Patriots, who play in the Caribbean Premier League.

-Saint Kitts and Nevis have over 135 kilometers (84 miles) of stunning coastline.
+Saint Kitts and Nevis has over 135 kilometers (84 miles) of stunning coastline.

 Saint Kitts and Nevis has two airports.
 (St Kitts airport and Nevis airport).

 The only port and terminal can be found in Basseterre, on the island of Saint Kitts, however a seaport facility is being constructed in Long Point, on Nevis island for cargo boats, and will also provide a berth for mini cruise ships.

 Saint Kitts and Nevis’s major exports is electronics, food, machinery, beverages and tobacco.
 The economy is based largely on sugar cultivation and tourism.